StrawberryChocolateFudge/bunny-notes-express-relayer/readme.md

+#This is the old bunny notes relayer that was used for the hackathon presentation.
+It has been deprecated and rewritten in deno.

-# Bunny notes express relayer
+## Bunny notes express relayer

 This server relays zero-knowledge proofs and submites them to the network using ethers.js.